Temporal Landscapes: A Graphical Logic of Behavior: Predicates over grid worlds

 It is worth noticing, once more, that we can interpret~$\pred{Nbr}$ in terms of temporal landscapes, by considering $\pred{Nbr}:V\to (V\to \prop)$.
 This means that $\pred{Nbr}(v)(v')$ is a truth value---i.e.\ a temporal landscape---that describes when a given~$v':V$ is a neighbor of~$v:V$.
 Of course, if we assume that $(V,E)$ is a constant graph, again $\pred{Nbr}(v)(v')$ will either be the $\true$ landscape or the $\false$ landscape, depending on whether $v$ and $v'$ are neighbors.

-In any case, notice that working with TTT feels much like working with the usual predicate logic and set theoretic constructions.
-In contrast with temporal logic then, where one must get used to working with new logical operators such as `until' and `since', for those who are trained in these languages, TTT provides an intuitive and easy to read language for reasoning about time.
+Working with TTT feels much like predicate logic and set theoretic constructions.
+In contrast with temporal logic, where one must get used to working with new logical operators such as `until' and `since'.
+For those who are trained in these languages, TTT provides a more easy to read language for reasoning about time.
+However, it is also true that TTT, being an intuitionistic logic, does introduce some ``complexities'', as the law of excluded middle (or equivalently, double negation elimination) needs not to hold.
+Temporal landscapes provide a graphical interpretation that helps reason about temporal logic statement and mitigate some of these complexities.